EricZinda/Perplexity/backlog.md

 New Language:
     Don't try different scoping trees that are equivalent Hi Pri:
+        - Deal with open ended food
+            - (fixed) Have a way to limit asking chatGPT somehow
         - Figure out what happened here
             --------------- 2024-07-14 22:59:51.468067 - ip-10-0-0-74.ec2.internal@1013: Interface:REST-, AfterInteractionData: YTd1N2h1NHp5aGpseW01cXpsbQ==-225951468041.backup
             USER: We are hungry!